Food & Beverage

 Recipes, formulas, brewing processes, fermentation methods, flavour profiles, supplier lists, production workflows, packaging designs, and proprietary techniques.
 Any digital document can be timestamped.

-You upload your recipe document. immut creates an encrypted hash locally — the recipe never leaves your device.
-The hash is recorded on the blockchain with a precise timestamp, proving you had the recipe at that exact moment.
+You upload your recipe document. immut creates a cryptographic hash and records it on the blockchain with a precise timestamp, proving you had the recipe at that exact moment.
+Only the hash is stored, not the recipe itself.

 Yes.
 Blockchain timestamps start from £10, compared to £5,000+ for patent filing.
 F&B companies can protect their entire recipe portfolio for a fraction of traditional costs.